vuralevren/altogic-auth-react-native/README.md

 export default new Storage();
 ```
-We have created a Storage class that wrapped AsyncStorage to keep the keys together and prevent doing JSON parse operations every time.
+We have created a Storage class that wrapped AsyncStorage to keep the keys together and prevent JSON parse operations every time.

 ### Create an Authentication Context
 We need to share data across our components.
 We can use this hook throughout our application by creating an authentication context.
 Passing down the authentication status to each component is redundant.
 It leads to prop drilling, so using context is a good option.
 If you are not familiar with Context API in React, check out their docs [here](https://reactjs.org/docs/context.html).